mighty-little-coder/Horiseon-Social-Solutions-Campaign/README.md

 ## Description

 This project was to solidify the lessons learned in Module one of the Full Stack Coding Bootcamp.
 This project taught me to change non-descript elements of the HTML file into what are called 'semantic' elements.
-This give a better description to different parts of the webpage to improve both SEO (search engine optiomization) as well as accessabilty.
+This give a better description to different parts of the webpage to improve both SEO (search engine optimization) as well as accessability.
 I also learned setting up repositories from files in other repositories as well as improving my README file creation skills.

 ## Installation